Aayushman-Codes/FOOD-DELIVERY-TIME-PREDICTOR---NN-Cluster/README.md

 Type of Model: Neural Networks Clustering

-Objective: Predict estimated food delivery time based on various features like distance, restaurant rating, delivery partner experience, etc.
+Objective: The goal of this model is to predict whether a food delivery will be "Fast" or "Delayed" based on features like customer location, restaurant location, weather, traffic conditions, and more.
+This dataset can be used to explore clustering and neural network models for predictive analytics.

 Tech Stack: Python, Pandas, Scikit-Learn, Matplotlib, Seaborn